KeyCore/ga_actions/README.md

 Currently there are actions for:
 - git clone
 - git pull
-- s3 copy
+- s3 store
-- cleanup runner
+- s3 retrieve